Do All Fish Have Scales? - Types of Scaleless Fish

 Pacific hagfish

 Their scientific name is Eptatretus stoutii and they belong to another group of agnates known as Myxini.
-This fish also has an elongated, eel-like body which have no true fins.
-Unlike the lamprey, they do not have a suction type mouth, but they do not have jaws either.
+This fish also has an elongated, eel-like body which has no true fins.
+Unlike the lamprey, they do not have a suction-type mouth, but they do not have jaws either.

 Hagfish have highly developed sensory organs which heighten the smell and touch senses.
 Barbels around their mouth which look like whiskers are used to supplement this sensory acuity.
 They also have small-tooth shaped structures and a tongue.